aesqe/sonicware-liven-xfm-web-editor/README.md

   * The last button will `randomize` *some* of the parameters of the operator:
     * Ratio, Frequency, Detune, Feedback and other operator inputs
 * The randomizer and undo/redo functionalities are works in progress, so don't expect them to work flawlessly yet.
-* The editor supports switching between dark and light modes.
-By default, it will follow your system preferences.
+* The editor automatically follows your system's color scheme preferences
+* Manual dark/light mode switching is available
+* Responsive design adapts to different screen sizes
+* All controls are accessible on both desktop and mobile devices

 ### MIDI Mapping